Everyone needs a good pumpkin spiced cake for this special season.

 Now for the frosting * Have a whisk handy for when you ad the xanthan gum.

-- In a medium saucepan add in: the very HOT water, sweetener, and xanthan gum *(I couldn't sub gluccie it continued to thicken..
+- Heat the water to very Hot in a medium saucepan.
+To the very HOT water, sweetener, and xanthan gum *(I couldn't sub gluccie it continued to thicken..
 Whisk this mixture around for just a minute or two and then add in the salt, flavoring and vanilla extract.

 - Whisk this all together well!